Sample Sizes for TEDS Studies

 Families Excluded from TEDS Studies

 This table summarises the numbers of families omitted from TEDS study samples for various reasons.
-The table includes all major TEDS studies except for the In Home study, which used a relatively small and highly selected sample.
+As above, for the sake of simplicity, the table includes all major TEDS studies but not TEDS studies that included smaller subsets of families, nor secondary data collections from the main studies.

 Based on the surviving records, especially for the earlier studies, it is not always possible to recreate the exact reasons why particular families were not contacted.
 For example, the dates when some families withdrew are unclear, as are the dates when some families became address problems.
 Furthermore, the admin records are likely to contain occasional errors in the logging of items sent to and received from families.
 The numbers in this table are therefore approximate, and have been rounded to the nearest 50 families.